isomerpages/isomerpages-mlaw-simc/pages/terms-of-use.md

 <p style="margin-left: 40px"> a.
 Object to or disable any link or frame to or from The Website; and</p>
 <p style="margin-left: 40px"> b.
 Change the URL of The Website.</p>

+6. <b>Intellectual property</b><br>The contents of The Website, including source code, pages, documents and online graphics, audio and video, in The Website are protected by law.
+All rights, title and interest in the materials are owned by, licensed to or controlled by us.<br><br>Except as otherwise provided, the contents of The Website shall not be modified, reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without prior written permission.<br><br>Apart from any fair dealings permitted in law, no part of The Website may be reproduced or reused for any commercial purposes whatsoever without our prior written permission.<br><br>